 In a healthy brain, neurons receive oxygen and nutrients from a network of blood vessels in the brain.
 This process, called neurovascular coupling (NVC), allows nerve cells to request the right amount of resources at the right time and in the right location.
 The problem is that long COVID disrupts this connection, often affecting regions throughout the brain.
 As a result, patients experience a wide range of symptoms (depending on what areas were affected), such as headaches, brain fog, difficulty tracking conversations, sleep disruptions, and more.

 Using the fNCI scan, our team can identify exactly what areas of the brain were affected by NVC dysfunction.
 The scan assesses blood flow dynamics throughout 56 regions in the brain while the patient performs a series of cognitive tasks. fNCI also looks at communication between brain regions.

 Our therapists then use the imaging results to design a custom-made treatment plan for each patient to address the affected areas identified in the scan.
-We call our week-long treatment Enhanced Performance in Cognition Treatment (EPIC treatment).
+We call our treatment Enhanced Performance in Cognition Treatment (EPIC treatment).

 During EPIC treatment, patients go through a repeating, three-stage cycle:

 - Activate the brain with selected therapies.

 - Recover and rest (before the next cycle).

 Patients engage in short bursts of cardio, followed by breathing exercises.
 This improves blood flow in the brain and triggers the release of neurochemicals that improve the brain’s ability to respond to therapy.
 One of these chemicals is called brain-derived neurotrophic factor (BDNF), which promotes the growth of brain cells and improves communication between different areas of the brain.
 In practical terms, every time you exercise, BDNF makes your brain more flexible and able to benefit more from subsequent therapy.